UANATACA/ONESHOT-REPO/oneshot_gui.md

 Once again, you will need to restart the One-Shot Optimizer service with **systemctl restart optimizer** before the changes take effect.

-**Additional information**

-**Logs**

-The logs generated during normal One-Shot Optimizer operation can be found on the path /opt/bit4id/oneshot_optimizer/logs/optimizer.log.

 **File permanence**